Levis0045/MetaLex-vagrant/README.md

     import sys
     sys.path.append('..')
 ```

-- If MetaLex is in the same file, import MetaLex
+- If **MetaLex folder** is in the same file or in the system path, import it.

 ```
     import MetaLex